highlightjs/highlightjs-curl/README.md

 # highlightjs-curl

 Support for using `highlight.js` to syntax highlight cURL commands.
 See https://highlightjs.org/ for more information about highlight.js.

-Updated to highlight version 10.6.

 See https://curl.haxx.se/docs/manpage.html or in your shell use `curl --help` for more information about cURL.

 ## Usage